julianandrews/sgf-render/README.md

                         (with 1 space padding)
     -r, --range RANGE   Range to draw as a pair of corners (e.g. 'cc-ff') --style STYLE   Style to use.
+One of 'simple', 'fancy' or 'minimalist' --custom-style FILE
+                        Custom style to use.
+Overrides '--style'.
+See the README for details.
-One of 'simple', 'fancy' or 'minimalist' --move-numbers  Draw move numbers (disables other markup).
+        --move-numbers  Draw move numbers (disables other markup).
+        --first-move-number NUM
+                        First move number to draw if using --move-numbers --board-labels  Sides to draw board labels on (any of nesw).
         --no-board-labels
                         Don't draw position labels.
         --no-marks      Don't draw SGF marks.